Algebraic K-theory of real topological K-theory: Hochschild homology and motivic filtrations

-is an equivalence.
-For each integer weight~$w$ there is a spectral sequence converging to $\pi_* \Tot \bigl( \tau_{\ge 2w}(B^{\otimes_A \bullet+1}) \bigr)$, with $E_1$-term given by the part of the descent spectral sequence $E_1(B/A)$ that is located in internal degrees $n+q \ge 2w$.
+with $E_1$-term given by the part of the descent spectral sequence $E_1(B/A)$ that is located in internal degrees $n+q \ge 2w$.
 The $d_1$-differential preserves this part, so the $E_2$-term for weight~$w$ is given by the part of $E_2(B/A)$ in the same range of internal degrees.
 By naturality, this spectral sequence must collapse at the $E_2$-term, since the full descent spectral sequence does so.
 It follows that

 maps the source isomorphically to the subgroup of classes in internal degree $\ge 2w$, and $\pi_*\gr_{\ev}^w A$ is isomorphic to the summand in~$A_*$ consisting of classes in internal degree $= 2w$.
 Hence